Here’s what you need to know about work restrictions, wage compensation, and more if you’re forced to return to work after an on-the-job injury.

-Your employer may have a terrific return to work policy to help you transition back to your job, or they might have to figure it out as they go along.
+Your employer may have a terrific return to work program to help you transition back to your job, or they might have to figure it out as they go along.
 Either way, you need to know how to look out for your own best interests.

 Definition of Workers’ Comp Disability Categories

-- Temporary Partial Disability prevents you from doing some, but not all, of your job duties for a limited amount of time.
+• Temporary Partial Disability prevents you from doing some, but not all, of your job duties for a limited amount of time.

-- Permanent Total Disability prevents you from ever returning to work, whether for your current employer or another employer.
+• Permanent Total Disability prevents you from ever returning to work, whether for your current employer or another employer.

-- Permanent Partial Disability is a permanent injury that partially impairs your ability to work.
+• Permanent Partial Disability is a permanent injury that partially impairs your ability to work.

 Watch Out for Your Return to Work Date

 Pay attention to your doctor’s orders.
-Carefully read any paperwork you are given after a medical visit, especially if your doctor is part of the workers’ comp insurance company’s network.
+Carefully read any paperwork you’re given after a medical visit, especially if your doctor is part of the workers’ comp insurance company’s network.
 You may find that you’ve been released to return to work on paper, even if the doctor didn’t tell you to your face.

 If you are released to return to work in any capacity, you must notify your employer immediately.
 Most importantly, you must report to work on your release date, even if it’s the day after your last medical appointment.